 • 2 nights Spitzkoppen Lodge (amazing location among ancient granite mountains)

-• 3 nights Sossus Dune Lodge (Sossusvlei, Dead Vlei, Dune 45 etc plus optional helicopter flight over the desert)
+• 3 nights Dead Valley Lodge (Sossusvlei, Dead Vlei, Dune 45 etc plus optional helicopter flight over the desert)

-• 1 night Quivertree Restcamp (the Quivertree Forest is on this farm, plus we get to shoot during cheetah feeding.
-We'll have a sunset then a sunrise shoot in the Quivertree Forest plus an optional night sky shoot among the Quivertrees weather permitting).
+• 1 night Quivertree Restcamp (the Quivertree Forest is on this farm, plus we get to photograph cheetah.
+We'll have a sunset then a sunrise shoot in the Quivertree Forest, plus an optional night sky shoot among the Quivertrees weather permitting).

 • 1 night Bagatelle Kalahari Game Ranch (another fantastic lodge and more wildlife photo opportunities, plus we go on an early morning walk with some local bushmen while they explain how they track, hunt etc)